 - Parameter set (Password No. 7)

 Note: Password protection against unauthorized access is only active during on-line operation.
 The passwords for changing settings are not activated until the settings are downloaded to the device.
 They are irrelevant in the Offline mode.
-In order to de-activate a password you have to know it!
+In order to de-activate a password, you have to know it!

-At delivery all passwords are set by default to 000000.
-The passwords for the Web Monitor are an exception: Here the default setting is 000002 for “Full access”, 000001 for “Changes” and 000000 for “Read only”.
+At delivery, all passwords are set by default to 000000.
+The passwords for the Web Monitor are an exception: Here the default setting is 000002 for “Full Access”, 000001 for “Changes” and 000000 for “Read-only”.

-If you have forgotten your password for changing a parameter set, a temporary password can be obtained from SIEMENS hotline.
+If you have forgotten your password for changing a parameter set, a temporary password can be obtained from the SIEMENS hotline.
 This can be used to define a new user password for this function.
 Siemens hotline requires the registration number of your DIGSI 4 software package!